 Related provisions for INSPRU 3.2.10

-When calculating the PRR of the protection seller, unless specified differently by other rules, the notional amount of the credit derivative contract must be used.
+(1) When calculating the PRR of the protection seller, unless specified differently by other rules and subject to (2), the notional amount of the credit derivative contract must be used.
 For the purpose of calculating the specific riskPRR charge, other than for total return swaps, the maturity of the credit derivative contract is applicable instead of the maturity of the obligation.4(2) When calculating the PRR of the protection seller, a firm may choose to replace the notional

 A credit default swap does not create a position for general market risk.
 For the purposes of specific risk, a firm must record a synthetic long position in an obligation of the reference entity, unless the derivative is rated externally and meets the conditions for a qualifying debt security, in which case a long position in the derivative is recorded.
 If premium or interest payments are due under the product, these cash flows must be represented as notional positions in zero-specific-risk